 However, it could result in a larger refund, particularly if you had a long military career or were higher ranking prior to your separation (separation pay is generally based on your years of service and base pay, so the more years in service and a higher rank result in a larger separation payment).

-How do I obtain copies of part tax returns?
+How do I obtain copies of past tax returns?

-Most people don’t keep copies of their tax returns for more than a few years (the IRS recommends keeping copies for 7 years).
-You can request copies from the IRS, however, they generally only keep copies of tax returns for a certain amount of time as well.
+Most people don’t keep copies of their tax returns for more than a few years (the IRS recommends keeping copies for seven years).
+You can request copies from the IRS.
+However, they generally only keep copies of tax returns for a certain time.

 You may be better off requesting the default refund if neither you or the IRS have copies of your tax returns.